zackdraws/.dotfiles/README.md

    - eMacs - install emacs
      pacman -S mingw-w64-x86_64-emacs

         - brew install emacs

 		- now you can write into files in the terminal using the command 'emacs -nw file'

-     I would also suggest installing nano - it's a very quick editor for fast editing text
+- Nano - I would also suggest installing nano - it's a very quick editor for fast editing text

 # 3. Link files - (ln)
     sudo ln -s /home/name/.dotfiles/file /usr/local/bin/ (for shell files)